Spring Break in New Mexico: Activities in Farmington

 Culture and historic activities in the Four Corners region

-Of course, this part of New Mexico has so much cultural history with our Ancestral Puebloan heritage.
+Of course, this part of New Mexico is rich with cultural history, especially our ancestral Pueblo heritage.

 Aztec Ruins National Monument

 Aztec Ruins National Monument, for example, is a 30-minute drive northeast of Farmington.
-Despite the name, which came from American settlers getting the Aztec civilization’s location wrong by about 1,500 miles, these ruins have nothing to do with the Aztecs, and are the remnants of the ancestors of today’s Pueblo people, which includes the Hopi, Taos, and many other groups.
+Despite the name, which came from American settlers getting the Aztec civilization’s location wrong by about 1,500 miles, these ruins have nothing to do with the Aztecs and are the remnants of the ancestors of today’s Pueblo people, including communities such as the Hopi and Taos Pueblo.

 Today, the 1,000-year-old Aztec Ruins is still a sacred space.
-You’ll find an Ancestral Pueblo great house, as well as the restored ceremonial Great Kiva, plus a modern museum and educational opportunities.
-Much of the structure of the original community is still in place; it’s both a fascinating opportunity to experience our cultural history, and a space that necessitates treating it with the utmost respect.
+You’ll find a great house, as well as the restored ceremonial Great Kiva, plus a modern museum and educational opportunities.
+Much of the structure of the original community is still in place; it’s both a fascinating opportunity to experience our cultural history and a space that necessitates treating it with the utmost respect.

 Mesa Verde National Park

-Mesa Verde is open from 8 AM to 5 PM by default, with extended hours during the summer.
+Mesa Verde 's hours vary by season, but the park is typically opened 8 AM to 5 PM, with extended hours during the summer.

 Chaco Culture National Historic Park

-Also known as Chaco Canyon, this is the largest excavated prehistoric ruins in North America.
-It’s located south of Farmington, about an hour and a half, near the aforementioned De-Na-Zin Wilderness.
+Also known as Chaco Canyon, this is the largest excavated prehistoric ruin in North America.
+It’s located south of Farmington, about a ninety-minute drive.

-Along with the educational opportunities, Chaco Canyon also offers camping spots and dark sky views, including ancient Chaco astronomical practices.
+Along with the educational opportunities, Chaco Canyon also offers camping spots and dark sky views amidst a unique International Dark Sky Park.

 Salmon Ruins

 This is similarly both a heritage park and a cultural museum.
-Salmon Ruins is only 10 miles east of Farmington, and was one of the largest colonies of the Chacoan Culture.
-The site itself further includes reconstructed dwelling features of the 1,000 year-old community.
+Salmon Ruins is only 10 miles east of Farmington, and was one of the largest outlier colonies of the Chacoan Culture.
+At this site, you can walk through an excavated archaeological site, see artifacts on display, visit a surviving New Mexico frontier homestead, and explore full-scale reconstructions of the homes used by Native Americans in New Mexico going back to the end of the Ice Age.

 Family-focused spring break stops

-Beyond these sites, Farmington and the surrounding area includes multiple activities that are fun for the whole family.
+Beyond these sites, Farmington and the surrounding area include multiple activities that are fun for the whole family.

 Local food options for fueling your spring break